epurpur/Local_LLM_Workshop/README.md

 ### HuggingFace

 [Hugging Face](https://huggingface.co/) is an open source data science and machine learning platform.
 It acts like Github but for AI.
 It is a place you can host and train your own AI models and datasets.
+A popular practice today is to take models that were trained on thousands of GPU hours and terabytes of data (such as LLama from Meta) and improve it further by adding new and refined data.

+#### Use model from Hugging Face in Ollama

+Yes, you can do it.
+[Here is a link to learn yourself](https://www.youtube.com/watch?v=fnvZJU5Fj3Q).